ArberSephirotheca/DirectXShaderCompiler/tools/clang/tools/dxc-fuzzer/proof/MiniHLSL_Formal_Specification.md

 **Simple RMW Constraint** (`simpleRMWRequiresAtomic`):
 - **Scope**: Same-thread operations to the same address
 - **Rule**: If a thread performs both a read and write to the same address, then either:
-  1. The operations are synchronized by barriers (`synchronizedByBarriers`), OR
+  1. The operations are synchronized by barriers, OR
-  2. They must be replaced by atomic operations (`sharedAtomicAdd`, etc.)
+  2. They must be replaced by atomic operations (`InterlockedAdd`, etc.)
 - **Rationale**: Prevents intra-thread races in compound expressions like `x = x + 1`

 **Complex Operations Constraint** (`complexOperationsAreSynchronized`):